 Your next film Jai Gangaajal is about to be released.
 Is it a villainous character too?

 Bablu Pandey (of Jai Gangaajal) is an MLA.
 He is not a negative character; I would call him grey-shaded.
-It’s one of the most emotional characters I’ve played.
+It’s one of the most emotional characters I have played.
 He is an honest person who values friendship.

-How was the experience of being directed by Prakash Jha and having him as a co-actor in the film?
+How was the experience of being directed by Prakash Jha and to also have him as a co-actor in the film?

-We have become good friends.
-It is amazing to see him wearing two hats — as a director he is very sure and as an actor he is wonderful.
-He always works with utmost devotion.
+We have become very good friends.
+It is amazing to see him wearing two hats -- as a director he is very sure and as an actor he is wonderful.
+He always works with utmost surrender.

 Did he audition you before asking you to play Bablu Pandey?

-No, I met Prakashji and he told me about the character.
-We met again, and after reading the script a couple of times, we decided, ‘Let’s do this.’
+No, I met Prakashji and he narrated the character.
+We met again, I started reading the script, and after a couple of readings, we mutually decided, ‘Let’s do this’.
 He liked my ideas about my character.

 What are your thoughts on playing negative characters?

 The industry has changed for the better.
-It’s not about heroes and villains.
-Every person, including our heroes, plays characters.
-Ranbir Kapoor and Ranveer Singh are amazing actors; they are demanding and perform so well.
-It’s amazing competition and I love it.
-If you don’t perform, you’re out.
+It’s not about heroes and villains, each and every person, including our heroes, play characters.
+Ranbir Kapoor and Ranveer Singh are such amazing actors; they are demanding and perform so well.
+It’s amazing competition.
+I love this.
+If you don’t perform, you are out.

-How do you work off the aggression that you require when playing such characters?
+How do you work off the aggression required to play such characters?

-I’ve been in theatres for the past 20 years and I have watched people direct plays.
+I have been in theatres from the past 20 years; I have watched people direct plays.
 I have lived a rich life and seen a lot of people from close quarters.
-So I feel that I have all the emotions within me.
-I draw on them, and use them to perform honestly.
+So I feel all the emotions are within me, and I draw on them and I perform very honestly.

 What have you learnt from your long period of struggle?

-I don’t think I had a period of struggling; I think of it as a story to tell.
-I played a junior artiste in films like Champion (2000), I did theatre, I lived in a chawl.
-But I don’t see it as a struggle, I think of these as stories.
-I’m here today because I have lived in this fashion.
-There are amazing people in Mumbai who have helped me as I was always broke.
+I don’t think I had a struggling period; I think of it as a story to tell.
+I played a junior artiste in films like Champion, I did theatre, I lived in a chawl ... but I don’t see it as a struggle, I think of these as amazing stories.
+I am here today because I have lived in this fashion.
+There are amazing people in Mumbai who helped me since I was always broke.